-ACE students in accredited VET in all fields of education other than adult basic education include people from various disadvantaged or equity groups and generally at higher levels for students in all other VET providers.
-As shown in Table 12:
+The local people that community providers train for local jobs in accredited VET in all fields of education other than adult basic education include people from various disadvantaged or equity groups and generally at higher levels for students in all other VET providers.
+As shown in Table 13:

-- People with a disability are more highly represented at • ACE VET providers than at all other VET providers (e.g. 13.7 % compared to 6.2% in 2014). - .
-Students from outer regional, remote and very remote regions are represented more in ACE VET providers compared to all other VET providers (19% compared to 14% in 2014).

-- The unemployed are more highly represented at ACE VET providers than in all other VET providers (26% compared to 20% in 2014) - People not in the labour force are most highly • represented in ACE VET providers compared to all other VET providers 19% compared to 8% in 2014) - Indigenous people are represented equally at ACE • VET providers as at all other VET providers (4.9% in 2014) - Students from a non-English speaking-background (NESB) are also represented about equally at ACE VET providers and all other VET providers basic education and for all o ther VE f stude nts Equity group 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 Students with a disability as 5 % Total ace VET students 6.0 6.9 6.4 6.8 9.3 8.6 8.2 8.7 9.1 7.5 11.8 13.7 % Total other VET providers 4.4 4.7 4.9 5.1 5.0 4.7 4.9 5.1 5.3 5.5 5.6 6.2 Indigenous students as % Total ace VET students 1.3 1.5 2.1 2.4 3.3 3.5 3.5 4.1 4.6 4.6 3.9 4.9 % Total other VET providers 3.3 3.4 3.7 3.9 4.1 4.1 4.1 4.3 4.4 4.4 4.5 4.8 Students from a non-English speaking-background (NESB) as
+- People with a disability are more highly represented at ACE VET providers than at all other VET providers (e.g. 13.7 % compared to 6.2% in 2014). - Students from outer regional, remote and very remote regions are represented more in ACE VET providers compared to all other VET providers (19% compared to 14% in 2014). - The unemployed are more highly represented at ACE VET providers than in all other VET providers (26% compared to 20% in 2014).
+People not in the labour force are most highly represented in ACE VET providers compared to all other VET providers 19% compared to 8% in 2014) - Indiqenous people are represented equally at ACE VET providers as at all other VET providers (4.9% in 2014) - Students from a non-English speaking-background (NESB) are also represented about equally at ACE VET providers and all other VET providers

-Table 12: Percentage from various equity groups of ACE VET students in all fields of education other than adult
+Table 13: Percentage from various equity groups of ACE VET students in all fields of education other than adult basic education and for all other VET students